Tackling worker tardiness requires a fine balance between enforcing rules and showing empathy. Here are 12 ways to address the situation.

 📚 This Might Interest You:

-Looking for time tracking software with built-in GPS functionality?
+Want to know more about getting Employees to show up on time and also looking for time tracking software with built-in GPS functionality?
 Explore the 8 best GPS time clock solutions in 2024.

 4. Make Punctuality Core to Performance

 When business owners think about how to address tardiness at work, they often take a reactive rather than proactive approach.
-Instead of waiting to correct latecomers, consider making punctuality a key metric in your performance reviews
+Instead of waiting to correct latecomers, consider making punctuality a key metric in your performance reviews.

 You can do this by:

-• Integrating punctuality metrics into performance review templates.
+- Integrating punctuality metrics into performance review templates.

-• Discussing attendance records openly during performance reviews.
+- Discussing attendance records openly during performance reviews.

-• Setting clear expectations for improvement and tracking progress over time.
+- Setting clear expectations for improvement and tracking progress over time.

 For consistently and unreasonably tardy employees, you could also implement a formal performance improvement plan (PIP) with punctuality as the core area of focus.
 As part of the PIP, review the employee’s current time and attendance records, establish goals, provide support and mentorship, and monitor their timeliness over a specified period to help them improve.